StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Unit: -
 - Is mutable: No
 - Description: The eviction policy of Data Cache.
 Valid values: `lru` (least recently used) and `slru` (Segmented LRU).
 - Introduced in: v3.4.0

+##### datacache_inline_item_count_limit

+- Default: 130172
+- Type: Int
+- Unit: -
+- Is mutable: No
+- Description: The maximum number of inline cache items in Data Cache.
+For some particularly small cache blocks, Data Cache stores them in `inline` mode, which caches the block data and metadata together in memory.
+- Introduced in: v3.4.0

 ##### query_max_memory_limit_percent